OpenBoatUtils/OpenBoatUtils/docs/developers/settings.md

 ***

 ### Clear Blocks Slipperiness
-removes the specific slipperiness for the specified blocks, giving them to whatever the default slipperiness is.
+Removes the specific slipperiness for the specified blocks, giving them to whatever the default slipperiness is.

 | Packet ID | blocks |
 |-----------|--------|